erythana/FibonaccIt/README.md

 |  Options-->Text-Editor-->Basic-->Advanced-->"Pretty listing (reformatting) of code" | "Unchecked" |
 |  Options-->Text-Edtior-->All Langauges-->Tabstops--> | "Insert Spaces"  |

-When reformatting, these settings are set back to their default values (Pretty listing enabled, Keep Tabstops)

 | Setting | Value |
 | ------ | ------ |